 - Waste Removal: event organizers are responsible for removing and disposing any resulting garbage and/or recyclables

-- Review applications weekly
+- Review and evaluate applications weekly

 - Consult with applicable City departments depending on the nature of the proposed event

-- Applicants will be notified of the final decision within four weeks of submitting an application.
+- Applicants will be notified of the final decision within two weeks of submitting an application.
 In some cases, applicants may be asked to provide additional information before a final decision can be made

 Once an event has been approved: